Set to music Clair de lune

 2:50 Older daughter comes back in wheeling suit case and wearing a black jacket, takes keys off bench without acknowledgement, and leaves - mother gestures a goodbye wave to her back.

-3:05 Mother, puts hair in bun and walking frail, removes ‘month’ from calendar/clock, kisses a photo frame with family picture and lays down on the ground, on her back, hands folded on chest.
+3:05 Mother, puts hair in bun and walking frail, removes final ‘month’ from calendar/clock to midnight, kisses a photo frame with family picture and lays down on the ground, on her back, hands folded on chest.

 3:45 Older daughter and father enter sorrowfully with flowers.
 Lay them on the ground by mother.